How to Properly Dispose of an Air Conditioner in Illinois

 Illinois State Laws

-According to the Illinois Environmental Agency, you may only drop off your old air conditioner at landfills that participate in the Industrial Material Exchange Service.
-Make sure the facility also has proper licensing and operating plan that follows EPA guidelines.
-You can also remove the chemicals from the unit before sending it to the site, but this can be dangerous if you don’t know exactly what you are doing.
+According to the Illinois Environmental Agency, you can only dispose of your old air conditioner in specific places.
+They must be landfills that participate in the Industrial Material Exchange Service.
+Check that the facility has proper licensing and an operating plan that adheres to EPA guidelines.

 Questions?
 Contact Deljo Heating & Cooling